wyne/fasder/README.md

   - [x] Shell hook to rank during normal operations
   - [x] Increment score on execution with -e flag
   - [ ] Decay
-  - [ ] Remove entries from db on filtering
+  - [ ] Remove entries from file store on filtering